The SEED Money Fund

 Key Partners

-This program would not have been possible without the collaboration of many artists, administrators, curators and creatives.
+This initiative would not have been possible without the collaboration of many artists, administrators, curators and creatives.
 We are deeply grateful to the Nominators and the Anti-Panelists:

 Nominators